 We offer many ongoing classes, providing our members the opportunity to study sacred texts in depth.
 These classes, designed for the adults in our community, encourage each of our members to move from one level of learning to another.
 This enables each of us to slowly build a foundation of Jewish learning.

-For more information on our Gerald Schwartz/Heather Reisman Centre for Jewish Learning at Holy Blossom Temple, click here to send an email to Debbie Spiegel or call (416) 789-3291, ext.239.
+For more information on our Gerald Schwartz/Heather Reisman Centre for Jewish Learning at Holy Blossom Temple, please send an email to Debbie Spiegel or call (416) 789-3291, ext.239.

 The Adult Learning News Archive

 Click image above for more details Wednesday, March 19, 2014 8:00 p.m.
 Rabbi Miri Gold Rabbi Gold was the third woman to be ordained as a Reform rabbi in Israel, and the first non-orthodox rabbi to be recognized by the government of Israel.
 Join us as she looks at the future of progressive Judaism in the State of Israel.
 Dessert reception sponsored by Sisterhood.
 Also sponsored by Arza Canada and Israel Committee.
 Read more »

 Click image above for more details Not due out until June 2014, in their new book, Natural Law: A Jewish, Christian, and Islamic Trialogue, by David Novak, Anver Emon and Matthew Levering examines natural law doctrine, rooted in the classical writings of our respective three traditions: Jewish, Christian, and Islamic.
 Each of the authors provides an extensive essay reflecting on natural law doctrine in his tradition.
 Each of the authors also Read more »